Pry Financials raises $4.2M to make startup accounting more approachable – TechCrunch

 Pry plans to build more complex predictive tools and also integrate industry standards, like statistic and benchmarks, into templates to help founders understand what targets they should set.

-Since Pry is easier to manage than a set of Excel spreadsheets, Su said it’s helped startups spot important things.
+Because Pry is easier to manage than a set of Excel spreadsheets, Su said it’s helped startups spot important things.
 For example, one founder was able to find a way to save $15,000 by catching a tax issue.
 Pry also helps everyone at a startup understand its finances’ even if they haven’t worked with accounting spreadsheets before.
 The platform will add roles and permissions soon, so founders can give or restrict access to different people, like leaders of specific departments.

 Su said Pry does not compete with the accounting services many startups rely on until they can hire a head of finance, but makes it easier for startups to collaborate with them since they can share their dashboards.